joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 ---
 The term '_Scaffolding_' for Cloud essentially refers to creating a base design to establish an architecture foundation that supports a scalable, reliable, flexible, dynamic, and redundant architecture.

 Although the Azure Scaffold methodology itself has been integrated into the [Microsoft Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/?WT.mc_id=AZ-MVP-5004796 "Microsoft Cloud Adoption Framework for Azure"), I do like the use of the word scaffold for building your core foundation.
-We will take a look at some essential resources to develop your platform.
+We will take a look at some essential resources to developing your platform.

 We will take a look at a theoretical company and what the beginning of its governance may look like.